István Vágó

-István Vágó (14 February 1949 in Budapest, Hungary) is a Hungarian television host and political activist, best known as the host of "Legyen ön is Milliomos!" the Hungarian version of Who Wants to Be a Millionaire?.
+István Vágó (14 February 1949 – 29 April 2023) was a Hungarian television host and political activist, best known as the host of "Legyen ön is Milliomos!" the Hungarian version of Who Wants to Be a Millionaire?.

-Life
+Life and career

 Vágó was born and raised in Budapest.
 His original profession was a chemist, but he found a job working for Medimpex import-export company.
-Vágó speaks at least five languages.
+Vágó spoke at least five languages.

-When Vágó started his career he wanted to create a political show, but it was impossible to create one like he wanted (dealing with internal politics, analyzing decisions of the system) at the time so he ended up hosting quiz shows.
+When Vágó began his television career he wanted to create a political show, but it was impossible to create one like he wanted (dealing with internal politics, analyzing decisions of the system) at the time so he ended up hosting quiz shows.

-Vágó has been hosting various game shows, mostly quiz shows, since the '70s.
-He has become one of the more popular TV personalities in Hungary.
-He is usually known as "The Quiz Professor" by Hungarians.
-Vágó hosted Millionaire for several years; after a hiatus the show got back on the air in 2007, with Vágó hosting the redesigned show once again.
-The second run proved less successful with an eventual cancellation in 2008.
+Vágó hosted various game shows, mostly quiz shows, since the '70s.
+He became one of the more popular television personalities in Hungary, and was usually known as "The Quiz Professor" by Hungarians.
+Vágó hosted Millionaire for several years; after a hiatus the show returned to the air in 2007, with Vágó hosting the redesigned show once again.
+The second run proved less successful and was canceled in 2008.